readthedocs/readthedocs.org/docs/support.rst

 so please sign up if you are able.

-**All people answering your questions are doing it with their own time, so please be kind and provide as much infromation as possible.**
+**All people answering your questions are doing it with their own time, so please be kind and provide as much information as possible.**

 Bugs & Support Issues
 ~~~~~~~~~~~~~~~~~~~~~